Print

 • Preheat oven to 375F.

 • Bring a pan to medium heat, melt 3 Tbsp butter, and add the bread crumbs to coat.
 Remove from heat and set aside.
-The purpose is to coat the bread crumbs with the melted butter, not to cook them.
+The purpose is to coat the bread crumbs with the melted butter, not to brown them.

-• Fill a large pot with 2 inches of water, bring to a boil and add spinach to boiling water.
+• Fill a large pot with 2 inches of water, bring to a boil and add spinach to simmering water until wilted (a couple minutes).
 Work with a couple handfuls at a time unless you have a huge pot.
-The purpose is to cook this down until wilted and soft so it will all fit in a pan together later.
 Tongs work well to move the spinach around and get it to the colander.
-Transfer to a colander and drain.

 • Bring a large pan to medium heat and add 2 Tbsp butter and onions.
 Reduce heat and cook covered ("sweat") ~ 5-7 minutes or until translucent.
-Stir in flour and cook for ~ 1-2 minutes.
-Add cream, milk, nutmeg, salt, and pepper & bring to a boil (stirring constantly).
-Reduce heat and stir in Parmesan.

-• Add spinach to sauce and transfer to a ~ 9x9x2 baking dish.
-Top with buttered bread crumbs.
+• Remove from heat and add spinach to sauce and transfer to a ~ 9x9x2 baking dish.

 • Cook uncovered ~ 20 minutes or until bubbling.
-Place a piece of foil over the breadcrumbs if they start to turn to brown or burn.
+Place a piece of foil over the breadcrumbs if they start to turn brown or burn.

-• Cool ~ 10 minutes before serving.
+• Cool before serving.
 Add salt to taste.
 Happy Eating!
 Beckie

 Notes

-You can also use a steaming basket to cook the spinach but will still need to wring out excess water.
+• You can also use a steaming basket to cook the spinach but will still need to wring out excess water.